Sarnia Sea Lions Swim School

 - Booking: Places are booked on a first come first served basis, via our online waiting list.
 Customers book a series of lessons with us on the basis of a vacant space within a pool.
 When re enrolling for the new term places are offered only if payment has been made by the required time.

-The Company has the right to withdraw a child from swimming lessons and if this happens a partial refund of monies may be offered, this is at the discretion of the Company.
+The Swim School has the right to withdraw a child from swimming lessons and if this happens a partial refund of monies may be offered, this is at the discretion of the The Swim School.
 Removal of child from lessons will usually be for the best interests of the child (and the rest of the children in the class), alternative options will have been discussed before a final decision is made.

 Before any child joins our school aged classes for the first time, it is the responsibility of the parent/guardian to have ensured that their child has attended several 'family fun' swimming sessions, and/or ideally have had lessons pre school lessons with us.
 If a child has never been to a swimming pool our teachers' cannot be expected to 'make' a child enter the water and swim.
 Our teachers' will encourage the nervous/scared swimmers to join our classes but if they will not enter the water, sit on the edge of the pool or refuse to swim/move in the water we have to remove them from their class.
 Options will be discussed and sometimes in this instance we would suggest private one-to-one lessons or in some cases a more appropriate swim school (usually with a shallower teaching pool and different teaching methods).

-- Method: Bookings will be taken by telephone, online waiting list or booking system and payments will be processed (by bank transfer, cheque or cash) and recorded on a secure database.
-On completion of a booking online, an automatic confirmation email will be generated and sent; bookings made by telephone or waiting list will also receive an email.
-All bookings must be paid for at the time or booking by either bank transfer, cheque or cash.
+- Method: Bookings will be taken mainly online and payments will be processed (by bank transfer or cash) and recorded on a secure database.
+On completion of a booking an email will be sent; bookings made by telephone will also receive an email.
+All bookings must be paid for at the time of booking by either bank transfer or cash.
 No provisional bookings will be taken under any circumstances.
 A minimum commitment for three whole swim terms should be considered.

 - Payment Details: